jayed-tz/docuware-code-challenge/README.md

 7. No deployment pipeline has been added
 8. No linting and coverage tools have been added
 8. A proper error handling mechanism is essential.
 For now, the handling is kept simple and poor
+9. The Angular project is bare minimum, that is not the focus of the implementation

 ##### There can be more assumptions and improvement scopes